 Every student will have a general supervisor appointed to them prior to the start of term.
-In choosing a supervisor, the GSC will try to choose someone whose interests and expertise match those of the student, but if a change is deemed appropriate, this is usually possible.
+The School always tries to select someone whose interests and expertise match those of the student, but if a change is deemed appropriate, this is usually possible.